matrixbird/matrixbird/docs/local-synapse-setup.md

 These instances should now be able to federate and talk to each other.
 Test that you can reach `https://one.local` and `https://two.local` in your browser, they should show the default matrix static page.
 You may need to restart your browser for the certs to work properly.

-In Element, of your client of choice, create accounts on both homeservers to test if everything is set up correctly.
+In Element, or your client of choice, create accounts on both homeservers to test if everything is set up correctly.